Has anyone walked/ridden the entire Bay Trail?

 - Dumbarton Bridge

 The San Mateo-Hayward bridge is not accessible to cyclists or pedestrians.
-The Richmond-San Rafael Bridge is not accessible at this time, though work is now underway for a bicycle-pedestrian path to be in place by the end of 2018.
+The Richmond-San Rafael Bridge is not accessible at this time, though work is now underway for a bicycle-pedestrian path to be in place by spring 2019.
 In the meantime, see Golden Gate Transit and AC Transit for service on these spans.